Southern Yakutia (Sakha)

 Secretary-General of the Communist Party of the Soviet Union designated him as

 its non-titular head with a wide range of powers.
-In his opinion, the launch
+He thought the launch was a

-was a success because it took less than four years for the brilliant project to
+success because it took less than four years for the brilliant project to win

-privileged to see you again after such a long time.”
+“Comrade Boris, I’m privileged to see you again after such a

 “Come on, my friend!”